tkhyn/django-actrack/README.rst

    actrack.log(user, 'had_lunch')

 ``user`` could as well be any instance of any model, it does not have to be a user.
-Could be a train, for example.
+Could be a train, for example (though trains usually don't have lunch).

 You can also provide targets and related objects::